DCASE-REPO/psds_eval/README.md

 > **A Framework for the Robust Evaluation of Sound Event Detection**
 C. Bilen, G. Ferroni, F. Tuveri, J. Azcarreta, S. Krstulovic
+In IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP).
+May 2020
 https://arxiv.org/abs/1910.08440

 The PSDS is a metric for evaluating Sound Event Detection (SED) systems.